spiritual retreat center education

-Building on the 2003 and 2005 Lakota Benedictine Experience, Dr. Brokenleg offers his warm and engaging style to those exploring the commonalities and differences of two distinct and encompassing spiritualities that encourage Balance in daily life.
-Dr. Brokenleg will bring together these two very diverse but communal spiritual traditions and examine them through the lens of sacred space, the rhythm of worship, and hospitality.
-An Episcopal priest, an Oblate of Blue Cloud Abbey and a pipe carrier in his family of the Sicangu Lakota people, Dr. Brokenleg will address common but differing perspectives on kinship and community, spiritual practices and reverence for the land.
+Building on previous Lakota Benedictine Experiences, Fr.
+Martin offers his warm and engaging style to those exploring commonalities and differences of two distinct and encompassing spiritualities that encourage balance in daily life.
+Fr.
+Martin will bring together these two very diverse but communal spiritual traditions of stability in place and examine them through the lens of sacred space, worship, study, and work.
+Ordained since 1971, a pipe carrier, and head of his family of the Sicangu Lakota people, Fr.
+Martin will address common but differing perspectives on kinship and community, spiritual practices and reverence for the land.
+Attendance at a Lakota Sun Dance is a part of The Experience.

-The ancient Lakota culture assumes a primacy of spiritual tradition and practice.
-But Benedictine tradition, in writing much longer than Lakota tradition, appears to be older.
-Both spiritual traditions include spiritual practices and perspectives that may support one another and be a mirror to the other.
+Ancient Lakota culture assumes a primacy of spiritual tradition and practice.
+Benedictine tradition exists in writing much longer than Lakota tradition and may appear to be older.
+Both spiritual traditions include spiritual practices and perspectives that support one another and mirror one another.
 The Lakota Benedictine Experience will include exploring these two traditions in worship, discussion sessions, film and daily spiritual practice.
-We will recognize the Benedictine rhythm of daily prayer and some time for work as well as silence and free time surrounding Martin’s presentations.
-Some of the topics addressed will be the sense of kinship of all of creation, a reverence for the earth, pilgrimage as an outer and inner journey, the role of women, the gifts of intuition and imagination, and the sense of life as a sacred ceremony.
+We follow the Benedictine rhythm of daily prayer and some time for work as well as silence and personal time.

-Participants may arrive on Sunday, June 24, any time after lunch.
-You may spend the afternoon hiking the fields, walking the labyrinth, or rocking on the deck.
-Our first meal together will be supper at 6 pm.
-Monday will be a day of grounding and orientation to the area led by Linda Kramer with preparation for Tuesday’s pilgrimage to Pine Ridge and Wounded Knee Cemetery.
-We will also stop at the Badlands, Oglala Lakota College and Red Cloud School.
-Martin will join us on Wednesday to begin a rhythm of Benedictine worship, morning seminars, afternoon quiet time and time for daily work projects.
+Participants may arrive on Sunday, June 14, after lunch.
+You may spend the afternoon hiking the fields, walking the labyrinth, or reading on the deck.
+The Experience begins with Vespers at 5:30 followed by supper.
 The atmosphere of the Experience will be relaxed and informal.
 Good walking shoes, a sun hat and sun block, sunglasses and a water bottle are musts!
 The ranch is located at 6000 ft. altitude so dress in layers to be warm at 40 degrees and cool at 90 degrees.
-The Experience will close after worship and brunch and our final session on Sunday, July 1.
+The Experience will close after worship and brunch and our final session on Friday June 19.

-Tuition is $475 and meals for the duration of the Experience are $200.
-Lodging at the ranch in shared rooms and baths and a comfortable homelike setting is $150.
-Bunkhouse lodging and camper hookups are available for $75.
+Tuition is $525; shared lodging and meals for the duration of the Experience at the ranch are $450.
 Hotels are available one half hour away in Hill City. (www.hillcitysd.com) Participants will fly into Rapid City Regional Airport on United, Northwest or Delta.
 Rental cars are available at the airport.
 Shuttle service is $35 one way.

 Click Here for printable registration form.